Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ---
 # Advanced configuration for qemu

-Qemu is a very powerfull tool that may be confusing for some people. however when using it we can get some very detailed setups, and advanced setups, this page will document some more advanced features that folk may wish to utilize with qemu. the majority of this page will assume running on linux. many of these will not be compatible with windows.
+Qemu is a very powerful tool that may be confusing for a lot people.
+However when using it we can get some very detailed and custom setups, this page will document some more advanced features that folk may wish to utilize with qemu.
+The majority of this page will assume running on linux.
+Many of these will not be compatible with windows.

 ## Evdev

-one of the more useful and easy to implement features of qemu is evdev passthrough. doing this can enable low latency and a better by using hotkeys to globally toggle device passthrough.
+One of the more useful and easy to implement features of qemu is evdev passthrough.
+Doing this can enable low latency and a better by using hotkeys to globally toggle device passthrough.

-there are two methods of doing this, we can use `virtio-input-host` and we can attach evdev to `virtio-mouse` and `virtio-keyboard`. using `virtio-input-host` will give the guest exclusive accsess to the device, and will implicitly setup the proper device. this may cause bugs, and is likely not what all users would like, however this might be helpful for unique devices that don't fall under traditional inputs, and won't work with usb passthrough
+There are two methods of doing this, we can use `virtio-input-host` and we can attach evdev to `virtio-mouse` and `virtio-keyboard`.Using `virtio-input-host` will give the guest exclusive accsess to the device, and will implicitly setup the proper device.
+This may cause bugs, and is likely not what all users would like, however this might be helpful for unique devices that don't fall under traditional inputs, and won't work with usb passthrough

+`virtio-input-host` is fairly easy to setup simply add.
+It does However comes at the detriment that you cannot use a hotkey to bind it back to the host without closing the VM.
+It accepts both `eventx` device files, as well as works with `by-id` paths.
+However the strength of it comes from being able to use any evdev device.
+This includes gamepads, some multitouch screens and more.

-`virtio-input-host` is fairly easy to setup simply add the below to add a multi-touch device through to the VM.
+The below to add a multi-touch device through to the VM.

 ```
 -device virtio-input-host,id=touch0,evdev=/dev/input/eventX
 ```

-a minimal example of this would be
+A minimal example of this would be

 ```bash
  #!/bin/bash